This is a repo of Debian i386 packaged

 as they're no longer in the Debian archive.
 Both use

-libpng12-dev is no longer current, but the binary ought to be
+libpng12-dev is no longer current, but the binary is ok.

 (Back to the sitemap.)